-- are to be read along with the City of Sydney's Outdoor Dining Policy - provide information for the public and for applicants seeking to use the footway for outdoor dining under the Roads Act 1993
+- are to be read along with Council's Outdoor Dining Policy; - provide information for the public and for applicants seeking to use the road, including the footway for outdoor dining under the Roads Act 1993; or the Local Government Act 1993 for other public spaces; and - provide guidance for Council in determining applications for use of the road and other public spaces for outdoor dining.
+Section 9 includes additional guidance on road area that may be reallocated outdoor dining.